 If you’re outside, the dual-microphone array doesn’t do a great job at reducing wind noise.
 The shape of the earbuds and how they rest against the ear canal creates a micro-wind tunnel that relays whooshing noises during calls.
 If you must take a call on a windy day, best to use your smartphone.

-How do the Jabra Elite Active 45e compare to other workout earbuds?
+How does the Jabra Elite Active 45e compare to other workout earbuds?

 These earbuds are made for a specific type of athlete, namely the outdoor athlete.
 If you’re regularly removing an earbud to hear what’s going on around you, the Jabra Elite Active 45e earbuds are a great option because you can constantly hear what’s going on.
 This precludes them from being a versatile pair of earbuds, though.
 For instance, the Jaybird Vista true wireless earbuds are intended for working out but also serve as a fine pair of daily earbuds because they seal to the ear.
 When you do need to remain aware, you can listen in mono mode with a single Vista earbud.